-Open year-round: Mondays Wednesdays, Fridays, and Saturdays, this market offers the best of every season and is one of the largest and most popular shopping spots to stock up on fresh fruits and vegetables, dairy products, meats, honey, ciders, spirits, herbs including artisan specialties such as cheeses, baked products, jams and pickles and much more…
+This popular farmer’s market is located in Union Square, a bustling neighborhood in Manhattan, New York City.
+Open year-round: Mondays, Wednesdays, Fridays, and Saturdays, this market offers the best of every season and is one of the largest and most popular shopping spots to stock up on fresh fruits and vegetables, dairy products, meats, honey, ciders, spirits, herbs including artisan specialties such as cheeses, baked products, jams and pickles and much more…

 Visitors and shoppers can also watch live cooking demonstrations by some of New York’s celebrated chefs, get cooking tips, try out food samples, interact with farmers and producers and learn more about farming, farmsteads and farm products.

 Beyond just shopping, the place provides a glimpse of a countryside ambiance amidst the bustling city of New York.
 It is one of those places you would definitely like to include in your travel itinerary when in the city.